zavolanlab/htsinfer/README.md

 ```

 > **NOTE:** To run the tool on your own data in that manner, you will probably
-> need to [mount a volume][res-docker-volume] to allow the container read input
+> need to [mount a volume][res-docker-volume] to allow the container to read
-> files and write persistent output from/to the host file system.
+> input files and write persistent output from/to the host file system.

 ## Contributing